crocs-muni/meesign-server/ARCHITECTURE.md

 - `task` contains the logic for task computation
 - `protocol` contains the logic for protocol computation
 - `communicator` defines the communicator
-- `group` defines a created group
 - `error` contains definitions of error variants
 - `utils` contains a few helper functions

-## Protobuf API
-TODO

 ## Persistence
 Most of the server state is persisted throughout server restarts, but some state is deliberately ephemeral and kept only in the RAM.
 The ephemeral state is mostly data which changes "rapidly", namely activity timestamps and messages exchanged during protocol computation.

 Persistence is handled in the `state` module, with the exception of `task_store`, which is only used within `state`.
 This is to decouple the logic from bookkeeping.

+The `persistence` module is supposed to be a "dumb" interface for communicating with the DB.
+In particular, it shouldn't validate data, perform complex logic, etc...

 ## State machines and state changes
-Much of the actual logic can be easily modelled using state machines.
+Much of the actual logic can be easily modeled using state machines.
 We use typestates to enforce valid state transitions.
 For example, a running task cannot change into a voting task.

 Functions which update some state return a state change enum, which enforces handling of all possible situations and explicitly defines the logic.
 For example, saving a vote in a voting task can have three outcomes:
 - The task is accepted and transitions into a running task